openconfig/featureprofiles/feature/platform/controllercard/tests/README.md

 ### test 2 Redundancy
 * Verify that all controller_cards has `switchover-ready=TRUE`
 * Select component with `redundant-role=PRIMARY`, store name as "previous_primary"
-* Perfom COntroller_Card switchover and then power down "previous_primary" component.
+* Perfom Controller_Card switchover and then power down "previous_primary" component.
 Wait 5s.
 * Collect `redundant-role` and `oper-status` from all components of CONTROLLER_CARD type as collected in test 1;
   * verify that "previous_primary" controller `oper-status` is **not** `ACTIVE`
   * verify that at exectly one controller_card has `redundant-role=PRIMARY` and `oper-status=ACTIVE`